DevSauce-Official/Ias-Sauce/tools/osbuilder/node-builder/azure-linux/README.md

 ## Run via OCI

-Use e.g. `crictl` to schedule containers, referencing either the Kata or Kata-CC handlers.
+Use e.g. `crictl` (or `ctr`) to schedule Kata(-CC) containers, referencing either the Kata or Kata-CC handlers.
+The following sets of commands serve as a general reference for installing `crictl` and setting up some basic CNI to run pods:
+`sudo dnf -y install cri-tools`
+...

+For further usage we refer to the upstream `crictl` (or `ctr`) and CNI documentation.

 ## Run via Kubernetes